ppericard/virtual-life-ai/SETUP.md

 │   │   ├── core/          # Tests for core modules
 │   │   ├── components/    # Tests for components
 │   │   ├── behaviors/     # Tests for behaviors
+│   │   ├── web/           # Tests for web components
 │   │   └── utils/         # Tests for utilities
 │   ├── integration/       # Integration tests (20% of tests)
 │   ├── functional/        # Functional tests (10% of tests)